cincospenguinos/MinecraftStartup/README.md

 ## TODO, as part of getting docker put together

-- [ ] Create a volume and have _it_ store all of the minecraft server data.
+- [x] Create a volume and have _it_ store all of the minecraft server data.
 For development that can be .devserver
-- [ ] Create a volume for the DB, and put the DB in there.
-It could just be a sqlite DB, but there's security concerns on that front
+- [x] Adjust the notify command to return OK or ERROR in Spigot
+- [ ] Fix spigot_plugin to respect receiving nil or empty string from client
+- [ ] Have spigot_plugin catch, print, and retry always
+- [ ] Figure out how to put together a mysql DB volume for prod.
+I think that's what's on the host right now...
+- [ ] Put together environment variables for deploying to prod
+- [ ] Figure out method of deploying to prod

+## TODO, as something nice to do later
 - [ ] Figure out a way to pull the spigot plugin ruby gem from github.
 [This guy's article may help getting it together with workflows](https://michaelheap.com/rubygem-github-package-registry/)
 - [ ] Figure out a way to publish your docker containers up to github.
 Maybe consolidate the two down to just a single container with everything installed to save space
 - [ ] Figure out how bundle --vendor works to make the build step a lot faster
+- [ ] Have the minecraft server stay in pending state until the server comes up, or emits an error state if the server never comes up